qb-rivkyb/react-laag/README.md

 ## FAQ

 <details>
-  <summary>Is there support for accessability?</summary>
+  <summary>Is there support for accessibility?</summary>

   No, unfortunately not.
 There are two primary reasons:
   - This library is primary focussed around positioning
-  - Accessability not my area of expertise
+  - Accessibility not my area of expertise

 I'm open to the idea in the future though.
 I would be happy to get some help with this!